huberp/Coursera_DataScience_03_GetCleanData/README.md

 ** [1] "run_analysis.R"
 ** [2] "UCI HAR Dataset"

-We will call "UCI HAR Dataset" our <basedir>
+We will call "UCI HAR Dataset" our &lt;basedir&gt;

 #Use